MicrosoftDocs/azure-docs/articles/data-lake-store/data-lake-store-authenticate-using-active-directory.md

 	Click the check mark to complete the wizard and create the application.

-### Step 2: Get client id, authentication key, and token endpoint
+### Step 2: Get client id, client secret, and token endpoint

 When programmatically logging in, you need the id for your application.
 If the application runs under its own credentials, you will also need an authentication key.